luiswirth/bsc-thesis/src/introduction.typ

 Rust was chosen for its strong guarantees in memory safety, performance, and modern language features, making it ideal for high-performance computing tasks like finite elements.
-The Rust ownership model, borrow checker, and type system act as a proof system to ensure there are no memory bugs, race conditions, or similar undefined behaviors in any program, while achieving performance levels comparable to C/C++.
+The Rust ownership model, borrow checker, and type system act like a proof system to ensure there are no memory bugs, race conditions, or similar undefined behaviors in any program, while achieving performance levels comparable to C/C++.